sfxpnwokeji/My-OpenCV-App/README.md

 # My-OpenCV-App.

-A introductory project into working with .so files and opencv module in android
+An introductory project into working with .so files and opencv module in android

 This project implements face matching between two faces selected